Jul 19th, 2018

-Accommodations are in comfortable well-appointed safari style tents.
-For 2019 these will be upgraded to cabins.
+Accommodations are in comfortable well-appointed hardwood lodge rooms.
 They are built on large wooden platforms and have full bedding, ceiling fans, electricity, refrigerators, showers, flush toilets, chairs, tables and storage.
-Kendjam takes eight guests per week.
+Kendjam takes six guests per week.
 Meals will be prepared by a dedicated chef and will be hearty and tasty considering the remote location.

 Describe the atmosphere and style of the lodge.